eninedev/eninedev.github.io/entropy/index.md

 - Attention to detail
 - Completion of tasks and correctness of completed tasks

-> [!important]
+⛔ WARNING<br>
-> Trainees failing this Course will be removed from the program.
+Trainees failing this Course will be removed from the program.

 ### Software Engineering Course (12 Weeks)